indilib/indi-3rdparty/indi-rolloffino/doc/rolloffino.md

 ![Aleko Controller](aleko_controller.jpg)

 Just an image showing the Aleko positioning magnet that the controller detects when the roof has reached the fully opened or fully closed position.
 It shows the track used to drive the roof.
 The roof will roll a little past where the detector is placed.

 ![Aleko Magnet](aleko_magnet.jpg)

 Example of a fully closed detection switch feeding to an Arduino pin.

 ![Motor Wiring](switch_closed.jpg)

-From Arduino rolloff.ino.motor, wiring for controlling a motor using a SyRen driver.
+From Arduino rolloff.ino.motor, wiring for controlling a DC motor using a SyRen driver.
 The fused power distribution box supplies 12V to the SyRen which in turn feeds 12V to the motor.
 The switches are used for the open and closed switches.
 Uno pin 11 white wire is controlling the SyRen.
 The black and red wires from the SyRen provides ground and 5 volts to power the Uno.
+In addition to the 25A model shown here, there is also a SyRen 50A.
+SyRen recommends the use of a battery with the source power to cope with the surges.
+When building from components care will be needed to matching the motor power and torque to the roof requirements.
+If a gear motor is used, there should be a way to disengage a clutch to allow the roof to be moved manually if needed.
+Matching the spindle to the drive mechanics might also be a challenge.

 ![Motor Control](motor.jpg)